darwins-challenge/workshop/help/FIRST_TIME_RUSTER.md

 simulation engine, to turn the program into an action the moon lander is going to take.
 This is where the meat of your program is going to go.

+Add this code in a new file in the `src/grammar` directory, and don't forget to add the file in `src/grammar/mod.rs` (just copy/paste the existing examples).

 **Making a new example executable**

 The final thing you'll have to do is copy `examples/evolve_condition.rs` to a